Skip to content

 The step-by-step guide above will cover most use cases perfectly well.
 While extensive configurations were also included alongside the basic ones, Warden Supreme is, in fact, more flexible:

-- Key constraints need not be specified.
-In that case, it is up to the client to create a key that as desired by the back-end and sign a CSR manually.
+• Key constraints need not be specified.
+In that case, it is up to the client to create a key that is desired by the back-end and sign a CSR manually.

 For more details, refer to the API docs on the verifier and on the client!